Now today is April Fool’s Day. It seems like this would be a good time for all of us to

 And that’s often one of the most important takeaways for a learning program, is it

 not?
 Was it memorable?
-Does it connect new knowledge with existing knowledge so you
+Does it connect new info with existing knowledge so you

 don’t have to struggle with recalling information when it’s needed?